A Postgraduate Master’s Loan can help you with course fees and living costs while you study a postgraduate master’s course.

 You’ll still be eligible if you have a Postgraduate Certificate in Education (PGCE) or a postgraduate diploma or certificate.

 You will not get extra money if you repeat a year of your course.

-Postgraduate loans will be repaid using a percentage (currently 6%) of annual income threshold is £21,000 per annum (£1,750 per month or £404 per week).
-This means that 6% of earnings over £21,000 will be taken as a repayment directly by your employer or through your self-assessment via HMRC.
+Postgraduate loans will be repaid using a percentage (currently 6%) of an annual income threshold which is £21,000 per annum (£1,750 per month or £404 per week).
+This means that 6% of earnings over £21,000 will be taken as a repayment directly by your employer or through your self-assessment via HMRC if you are self-employed.
 Where repayments are made from overseas, the income threshold applied may be different and payments will need to be made directly to the Student Loan Company.

 Repayment of a postgraduate loan will be made concurrently with any other student loan repayments due, under the arrangements in place for the repayments of that loan.

 The balance of any outstanding postgraduate loan under this scheme can be written off on the 30th anniversary of the date the loan became due for repayment, if you become permanently unfit for work, there are no outstanding arrears, or on death.

 Eligible Scottish domiciled students are entitled to loans for fees and living costs in Scotland for certain courses (diploma or masters, not PhD which can be funded by Research Councils).
 There is also support for studies in the UK for courses not available in Scotland.

 Students with both undergraduate and postgraduate loans will have them merged and subject to the same interest rate.

 Repayment will begin on the 6th April after leaving a course.